Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

 - An SSL certificate and private key

 ### Option 1: self-signed SSL certificate ###
 To be legit, SSL certificates need to by signed by a verified 3rd party.
-However, for development and testing purposes, you may want to just have the load balancer serve up a self-signed certificate.
+However, for development and testing purposes you may want to just have the load balancer serve up a self-signed certificate.
 The post I used is [How to enable SSL on NGINX](https://www.techrepublic.com/article/how-to-enable-ssl-on-nginx/), or follow these steps:\
 The first step is to generate a self-signed certificate using openssl.
 To do this, ssh into the EC2 where the nginx load balancer runs and run the following command:\
 `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt`\
 You will be asked a few questions (such as country name, state, locality, etc.).
 The most important answer is the Common Name.
 For this question, answer with the server's IP Address:\